Title 902 | Chapter 100 | Regulation 130REG

 The registrant shall maintain and make available safe operating procedures to include written safety procedures and techniques required for the safe use of the x-ray system.(8)

-Image receptors of speeds slower than ANSI speed group E/F or D speed shall not be used for intraoral radiography.(9)
+Image receptors of speeds slower than the American National Standards Institute (ANSI) speed group E/F or D speed shall not be used for intraoral radiography.(9)

 Dental fluoroscopy without image intensification shall not be used.(10)